GetBEONDEV/taxi24/README.md

 ## To run this project it is necessary to have nodeJs, and everything corresponding to nestJs.
 You must also have Docker installed.
 The first step is to give permission to our bash file that will help us run the project easily.

+The 'sudo ./setup.sh' script already has all the configurations to run the project locally if you meet the conditions previously stated and necessary to run the project, we use PostGis in this project to manage the space area in the geolocations and give better management to these, also through the Script p.json we use seed to create test data by default

 ```bash
 $ chmod +x setup.sh
 ```